ilitvak/bodybyyou/README.md

 Installation Steps:
 -------------------

-You should already have [Node.js](https://www.npmjs.com/) installed.
+You should already have [Node.js](https://www.npmjs.com/) installed before cloning.

 Start by cloning the repository.